forio/epicenter-js-libs/src/components/readme.md

 Provides a login form for team members and end users of your project.
 Includes a group selector for end users that are members of multiple groups.

-* `index.html`: The login form.
+* `login.html`: The login form.
-* `simulation.html`: The main page of the simulation.
-Provides an example of how to secure a page (make sure that only end users who are logged in can access).
+* `index.html`: The main page of the simulation.
 * `facilitator.html`: A page in the simulation for end users who are facilitators.
-Provides an example of how to secure a page (make sure that only end users who are facilitators and are logged in can access).
 * `login.js`: Uses the [Authorization Manager](./generated/auth-manager/) to log in users.
 * `auth.js`: Checks whether visitors to each page are logged in or not, and whether they are standard end users or facilitators.
-* `logout.js`: Provides an explicit log out functionality.
+Anyone not logged in is redirected to the login form.
 * `login.css`: Provides styling.